NicolasQuest/Nicol-s/README.md

 ## 🚀 About Me:

--Full Stack Developer with experience in JavaScript, React, Python, SQL and more.
+-Full Stack Developer with experience in JavaScript, React, Python, SQL and more. <br>
--Background in the music industry and management, excelling in team collaboration, problem-solving, and adaptation in dynamic environments.
+-Background in the music industry and management, excelling in team collaboration, problem-solving, and adaptation in dynamic environments. <br>
--Passionate about learning, technology, and building innovative solutions to complex problems.
+-Passionate about learning, technology, and building innovative solutions to complex problems. <br>
--Always ready to take on new challenges, with a quick learning ability and a proactive mindset.
+-Always ready to take on new challenges, with a quick learning ability and a proactive mindset. <br>

 ## 🛠 Technical Skills: